ibnbob/abide/README.md

 - Also, there are three less useful example programs which may be instructional.
   - An n-queens solver.
-  - An application with reads a form of the ISCAS-85 benchmarks and builds BDDs for each gate.
+  - An application which reads a form of the ISCAS-85 benchmarks and builds BDDs for each gate.
   - A Sudoku solver.